🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 Mirror or Contrast

-The second framework is choosing between complementary or contrasting pairings.
-Both work.
-A rich, buttery Meursault alongside a cream sauce is a complementary pairing — the fat in the wine mirrors the fat in the food, and both become more enjoyable.
-A bone-dry Fino Sherry with salty Manchego is a contrasting pairing — the wine’s nutty dryness cuts against the cheese’s richness and salt, and the contrast makes both taste better.
-Knowing which approach you’re attempting helps you evaluate whether it’s working.
+A rich, buttery Meursault alongside a cream sauce is a complementary pairing — the fat in the wine mirrors the fat in the food.
+A bone-dry Fino Sherry with salty Manchego is a contrasting pairing — the wine’s dryness cuts against the cheese’s richness.
+Both work; knowing which approach you’re attempting helps you evaluate whether it’s working.

 Pairings That Reliably Work